tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/设备端接入手册/SDK跨平台移植_intl.md

 > Note:

-> - In any cross-platform porting, implementing this part is the first step that needs to be done.
+> - Implementing this part is the first step in any cross-platform porting.

-> - When porting, please implement the HAL first.
+> - Implement the HAL first during porting.
 The HAL provided in the C-SDK is a reference implementation based on the Linux desktop OS (Ubuntu 14.04).

 2. SDK kernel implementation layer